icos-project/Aggregator/README.md

 ## Modules
 ### Server
-Depending on the project, an HTTP or gRPC server is launched.
-It listens on the port AGGREGATOR_PORT passed as enviroment variable (default :8080) and calls the models module every time a client request is received.
-"AGGREGATOR_PORT" and "docker run --publish <port>" must be the same.
+Two different servers are implemented: HTTP and gRPC.
+They listen on the provided port passed as enviroment variable and call the models module every time a client request is received.
+It is possible to choose among any of them to be launched or to start both at the same time.

 ### Models
 Data taxonomy is defined in *models.go* as Golang structs.